 During the summer months, the town hosts the Lefkada Festival of Music, Arts, Literature and Dance.

-But Lygia is a nice enough working village with some excellent fish tavernas.
+But Ligia is a nice enough working village with some excellent fish tavernas.
 It’s on the main road so ideal for those who want to stay somewhere smaller but within striking distance of town.

 Beyond Lygia is the similar village of Nikiana, home to a narrow shingle beach, several good hotels and a cluster of friendly waterfront tavernas.
 Lefkas Diving Centre is also based in the area.
 It has the same transport advantages as Lygia but is a bit prettier.